GRADUM

 • Key obligations: lawful bases (consent primary, with exceptions), Records of Processing Activities (RoPA), DPOs and DPIAs for high-risk activities, data subject rights (access, portability, erasure, objection).

-• No fixed control count; enforced via UAE Data Office with pending Executive Regulations.
+• No fixed control count; enforced via UAE Data Office and its Executive Regulations.

 Why Organizations Use It

 Mandated for onshore entities and foreign processors of UAE data; aligns with GDPR for multinationals.
-Reduces breach risks, builds trust, enables secure digital economy participation amid fines up to AED 5 million.
+Reduces breach risks, builds trust, enables secure digital economy participation amid strict administrative penalties.

 Implementation Overview